 Prof. WU Kai, Cheung Kong Professor and Former Dean, College of Chemistry and Molecular Engineering; Deputy Director, Faculty of Science, Peking University.

-Xie Yu is Bert G. Kerstetter '66 University Professor of Sociology at the Institute of International and Regional Studies, Princeton University, and a Visiting Chair Professor at the Center for Social Research, Peking University.
+Xie Yu is Bert G. Kerstetter '66 University Professor of Sociology at the Institute of International and Regional Studies, Princeton University, and Director of Center for Social Research, Peking University.
 He is interested in social stratification, demography, statistical methods, Chinese studies, and sociology of science.
 He has co-authored many publications, including Marriage and Cohabitation (with Arland Thornton and William Axinn, 2007, University of Chicago Press), Statistical Methods for Categorical Data Analysis (with Daniel Powers, 2008, Emerald), and Is American Science in Decline? (with Alexandra Killewald, 2012, Harvard University Press).

 Prof. Xu Xin is Associate Director of the China and Asia-Pacific Studies Program (CAPS) and Adjunct Associate Professor in the Department of Government at Cornell University.
 He received a BA and MA in International Relations from Peking University and a PhD in Government from Cornell University.